woossi0/suite/docs/usermanual/source/processing/processes/vector/unionfc.rst

 Description
 -----------

-The ``gs:UnionFeatureCollection`` process is similar to a merge operation.
+The ``vec:UnionFeatureCollection`` process is similar to a merge operation.
 It takes as input two feature collections and outputs a single feature collection, containing all features and attributes.
 This is useful for combining similar sets of features, such as layers that cover different geographic areas, but otherwise contain the same type of information.

 .. figure:: img/unionfc.png

-   *gs:UnionFeatureCollection*
+   *vec:UnionFeatureCollection*

 Inputs and outputs
 ------------------

-``gs:UnionFeatureCollection`` accepts :ref:`processing.processes.formats.fcin` and returns :ref:`processing.processes.formats.fcout`.
+``vec:UnionFeatureCollection`` accepts :ref:`processing.processes.formats.fcin` and returns :ref:`processing.processes.formats.fcout`.

 Inputs
 ~~~~~~